-Specificity - pick the right kind of activities to accomplish your goal.
+Specificity - each person should pick the right kind of activities to accomplish their goal.
 Walking and running are pretty universal - they benefit everybody.
 However, if you want to built up your muscles, weight training will be far more effective than, say, bowling.
-If you want to be quick, nimble and wellbalanced, then karate, judo and ballet will be far more effective than golf lessons.
+If you want to be quick, nimble and well-balanced, then karate, judo and ballet will be far more effective than golf lessons.
 It is smart to train for the specific activity you're interested in and choose activities that are most beneficial for your body type.

-Overload - work hard enough at levels that are vigorous and long enough to overload your body above its resting level, to bring about improvement.
+Overload - each person needs to work hard enough at levels that are vigorous and long enough to overload their body above its resting level, to bring about improvement.
 This consists of pushing yourself.
 Weight lifters constantly add more pounds to their barbells.
 Runners constantly try to trim off seconds, pushing to improve their personal best.
+Karate competitors constantly perfect their technique.

-Regularity - exercise enough times a week to achieve or to maintain your desired level of fitness.
+Regularity - each person needs to exercise enough times a week to achieve or to maintain their desired level of fitness.
 Three times a week for at least 20 minutes is the minimum.
 Five times a week is better.

-Progression - increase the intensity, frequency and/or duration of activity over periods of time in order to improve.
-Don't fall into the trap of being pleased with initial improvement.
+Progression - for progress to be made, each person needs to increase the intensity, frequency and/or duration of their activities over periods of time.
+Don't fall into the trap of being pleased with initial improvement - and settling in at that new plateau.

 Individuality - each person's physical limitations are the most important consideration to make when considering their exercise options.
 Other factors to consider are your current and desired level of fitness, your lifestyle, and your body type.
-You can be humorous, perhaps pointing out that an extremely skinny person will likely never be a sumo wrestler - since bulk and weight are required.
+Point out that an extremely skinny person will likely never be a sumo wrestler - since bulk and weight are required.
 That sumo wrestler might make a great NFL center, however, he'll likely never win the 100 meter dash in the Olympics.
 Each of us is built differently - and it's smart for each person to take that into consideration.
 Attitude is also a factor.
 Some of us excel at group sports such as basketball, rugby or baseball/softball.
 Others do better at individual events such as singles tennis, track, swimming or golf.
 One is not better than the other.
 It's all a matter of your personal style.